cdfq152313/GodotSharpKit/README.md

 ﻿# Introduction
-GodotSharpKit offers four powerful generators to enhance your Godot game development:
+GodotSharpKit offers 4 powerful generators to enhance your Godot game development:

 1. OnReady Generator: Simplifies node initialization with automatically generated OnReady functions.
 2. Resource Generator: Automates resource file management, generating code to access resources in specific directories.
 Customize class names and specify resource types for efficient resource handling.
 3. Signal Generator: Streamlines signal emission by automatically generating EmitSignal functions based on delegate definitions.
 This ensures correct parameter types and error-free signal handling in your Godot and C# projects.
 4. Proxy Generator: Streamlines the creation of Godot C# class proxies from interfaces.
 This tool simplifies the process of defining interfaces for Godot objects by automatically generating corresponding C# classes.

+Below are an overview of the features, and you can also find examples in the `MainProject` folder on GitHub.

 # OnReady Generator